manansaipi/Serfee-API/README.md

 }
 ```

-you need to create cloud-storage.json & firebase.json inside the credentials folder. to get the credentials you need to set up the Firebase and GCP project and create the credentials key.
+you need to create `cloud-storage.json` & `firebase.json` inside the credentials folder. to get the credentials you need to set up the Firebase and GCP project and create the credentials key.

-#### .env
+#### `.env` File
+Create a `.env` file in the root directory of your project.
+This file will hold all the environment-specific configurations for the application.

 | Name          | Variable                                                                          |
 | :------------ | :-------------------------------------------------------------------------------- |